dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ## Functions

 All function types are of the form `A -> B` where `A` is the type of the function's input and `B` is the type of the function's output.
+You can also use the Unicode right arrow `→` (U+2192) to represent a function type as `A → B`.

 For example, `Natural/even : Natural -> Text` means that the `Natural/even`
 function converts an input of type `Natural` to an output of type `Text`: